MasMedIm/codex/README.md

   custom `iptables`/`ipset` firewall script denies all egress except the OpenAI API.
 This gives you deterministic, reproducible runs without needing root on the host.
 You can use the [`run_in_container.sh`](./codex-cli/scripts/run_in_container.sh) script to set up the sandbox.
+  Pass `--allow-network` to skip the firewall if you want unrestricted egress.

 ---